getodk/docs/docs/training.rst

 #. `ODK overview and the data collector's experience <https://www.youtube.com/watch?v=rVb8voaN4Fg&t=453s>`_ (video).
 Shows the power and flexibility of ODK forms and the mobile app user experience.
 Updated Dec 2020.

 #. `ODK's real-time data feed <https://www.youtube.com/watch?v=DI0106lbW10>`_ (video).
 Shows how to use ODK's data feed to build live-updating dashboards in Power BI.
 Updated Oct 2020.

+#. `Humanitarian Data Solutions youtube channel <https://www.youtube.com/@HumanitarianDataSolutions>`_.
+A YouTube channel that contains a lot of videos about using ODK tools and building forms.